WHO WE ARE

 Tran Nguyen-Phuong, Community Outreach Chair:

-As Community Outreach Chair, Tran forms relationships between CollegeFit and the greater community, reaches out to high school students and potential mentors, and organizes community events.
-A sophomore at Tulane University, Tran is studying Psychology and Economics with a minor in Social Innovation and Social Entrepreneurship.
-She is also a design thinking fellow for the Taylor Center for Social Innovation, secretary of the Tulane University Vietnamese Association and a Newcomb Big in the undergraduate mentorship program.
+As Community Outreach Chair, Tran cultivates relationships between CollegeFit and the greater community, reaches out to high school students and potential mentors, and organizes community events.
 While she is originally from a small, seaside village in Vietnam, she grew up in New Orleans and is proud to call the Crescent City home.
-She is dedicated and driven to helping create a more just and equitable future for students.
+She is dedicated and driven to helping create a more just and equitable future for students to reach their fullest potential.

 Bailey Montgomery, Mentorship Chair: